 Changes in Clinical Practice.
 Introduction of new drugs and increased penetration of oral anti-diabetic drugs (e.g., SGLT-2s) and GLP-1s and GLP-1 combination products have delayed initiation of insulin therapy and contributed to less demand for our products.
+New drug therapies in development are targeted to challenge the current diabetes treatment paradigm, including insulin use.
+Insulin therapy in developed markets continues to transition to infusion pumps.

 Continuing Impact From COVID-19 on Delivery and Allocation of Healthcare.
-The COVID-19 pandemic has accelerated the adoption of, and reimbursement by governments and private payers for, the delivery of healthcare using digital technologies, including telehealth technologies and other athome self-care solutions and various media for virtual engagement with healthcare providers.
+The COVID-19 pandemic accelerated the adoption of, and reimbursement by governments and private payers for, the delivery of healthcare using digital technologies, including telehealth technologies and other at-home self-care solutions and various media for virtual engagement with healthcare providers.
 Our ability to adapt the delivery of our products and sales and marketing efforts to these trends, including with the development of our diabetes care app, may materially affect our results of operations.
-The pandemic has also caused hospitals and other healthcare providers to reassess their prioritization and allocation of their healthcare resources.
+The pandemic also caused hospitals and other healthcare providers to reassess their prioritization and allocation of their healthcare resources.
 In many cases, providers were forced to balance between diverting resources toward COVID-19 needs and maintaining routine care, including for people living with long term conditions.
 If this trend persists, particularly in regions where COVID-19 continues to spread, it could have an adverse impact on the delivery of care for people with diabetes and our sales and marketing efforts.